Define Electron Affinity in Chemistry

 = – 774 + 495 + 108 + 120 + 410

 The magnitude of electron affinity influenced by the atomic radious, shielding effect, and electronic structure or configuration of an atom or an ion.

 Larger the atomic size lesser the tendency of atoms to attract the additional electrons towards itself.
 Which decreases the force of attraction exerted by the nucleus of an atom.
 Therefore, the electron affinities decrease with increasing the size or radius of an atom.

 Shielding effect and Affinity

 Higher the magnitude of effective nuclear charge (Zeff) greater the tendency to attract the additional electrons towards itself.
 Therefore, the greater force of attraction exerted by on the nucleus of an atom.
-As a result, higher energy released when extra electrons added to an atom.
+As a result, higher energy is released when extra electrons are added to an atom.
 Hence the magnitude of the electron affinity of periodic elements increases with increasing effective nuclear charge of an atom.